teamhanko/hanko/frontend/elements/README.md

 To integrate Hanko, you need to import and call the `register()` function from the `hanko-elements` module.
 Once this is done, you can use the web components in your HTML code.
-For a functioning page, at least the `<hanko-auth>` element should be placed, so the users can sign in, and also, a handler for the "onAuthFlowCompleted" event should be added, to customize the behaviour after the authentication flow has been completed (e.g. redirect to another page).
+For a functioning page, at least the `<hanko-auth>` element should be placed, so the users can sign in, and also, a handler for the "onSessionCreated" event should be added, to customize the behaviour after the authentication flow has been completed (e.g. redirect to another page).
 These steps will be described in the following sections.